The John Cooper School: Athletics

-Athletics and Extracurricular Activities

-Over 75 percent of Cooper's Middle and Upper School students participate in at least one sport.
-Students choose to compete in girls volleyball and softball, boys football and baseball, and boys and girls cross country, soccer, basketball, track, tennis, swimming, and golf.
-Varsity teams compete in the highly regarded Southwest Preparatory Conference that comprises 18 independent schools in Texas and Oklahoma.
-Most recently, the football team won the SPC championship in November 2021.
 The Middle School teams participate in the Houston Junior Preparatory Conference.

+Extracurricular Activities

 Extensive club, service, and leadership opportunities are offered at all grade levels.
 The school community contributes to the greater community through a wide variety club and service projects in all divisions as well as school-wide efforts such as the Habitat for Humanity Project that has partially funded and constructed Habitat homes each year since 1999, the Empty Bowls Project held each February to support and fund local hunger relief efforts, and the Dig Pink week held each October to raise funds and awareness for breast cancer.
 The Cooper Dig Pink fundraiser raised the most money in the nation in both 2015 and 2016.
-Additionally, the school has an active chapter of the student run civic organization Junior State of America.
-Each year the Cooper chapter is one of the largest in Texas and has had many students involved on a state and national level through elections and leadership conferences.

 Cooper graduates have 100 percent college matriculation and are accepted to top colleges and universities, nationally and internationally.
 Seven students from the class of 2017 were named National Merit Semifinalists.